-Still, because no roll-call vote was taken on the issue, it was hard to determine where exactly the Democratic rift fell.
-Anderson, also a black lawmaker, said the vote had less to do with race and more to do with differences between conservative and liberal members of the party.
+Delegate Curt Anderson, D-Baltimore and also a black lawmaker, said the vote had less to do with race and more to do with differences between conservative and liberal members of the party.

 Such opposition would weigh heavily on both Republicans and Democrats, said Donald F. Norris, chairman of the Department of Public Policy at University of Maryland, Baltimore County.